WatDuhHekBro/bindiff/README.md

 - `sfn "<regex pattern>"` - This will scan all the paths starting in your current directory.
 - `sfn -f "<regex pattern>"` - This includes any leading directories into the path so the regex pattern can take that into account.
 Useful if you're searching for a folder by its name.
 - `sfn "<regex pattern>" <"some folder name"...>` - This will scan paths starting in folders you select.
-- `sfn` or `sfn ""` - Definitely not as intentional but this will list out all files and their paths.
 - `sfn -l ...` or `sfn -o <log file> ...` - Same as above (see `bindiff` usage).

 ## Use Cases